 Furthermore, even well-educated Americans tend to be ignorant of the optimal ways of enjoying e-books, whether the issue is software adjustments for individual needs or the selection of e-reading apps and devices; and that’s another issue that endowment-funded librarians could help address.

-The encouragement of vendors to care more about e-book usability—Amazon has actually discontinued the availability of text to speech in E Ink Kindles despite the tiny cost of the technology—also would be good.
+The encouragement of vendors to care more about e-book usability—Amazon has actually discontinued the availability of text to speech for nonblind users of E Ink Kindles despite the tiny cost of the technology—also would be good.
 Greater purchasing clout by libraries could effect many positive changes within the industry in this respect.

 Even if reinvented libraries helped in merely a tiny way to increase Americans’ cognitive powers, the financial rewards could be still be worthwhile if we extrapolate from a 2010 paper by Eric A. Hanushek at Stanford and Ludger Woessmann of the University of Munich, both economists.
 Just a 25-point rise in PISA scores by 2030 might boost our Gross Domestic Product by more than $40 trillion over the lives of children born in the year of the study.
 What’s more, keep in mind the benefits of the right books in noncognitive areas, such as character development.
 Alas, U.S. public libraries can now spend only about $4 per capita on content of all kinds.